Red Deer Industrial Institute

 From the school’s first years, administrators remarked on the difficulty of attracting students.
 Principal Somerset noted parents’ “indifference” to the school and recommended resorting to compulsion to secure attendance.
 Under his successor, recruitment for the school remained “a serious problem.”
 Principal Arthur Barner concluded that “nothing less than a house-to-house visitation for the purpose of an educational campaign among the adult Indians would ever bring the tide towards this institute.”

 Parents were reluctant to send their children to the school because of its great distance from their homes, its run-down state, and its poor reputation.
-For some administrators, the problems at Red Deer were symptomatic of Indian schools in general.
+For some administrators, the problems at Red Deer were symptomatic of Residential schools in general.
 Residential schools, they argued, were unsuccessful at assimilating Indigenous children to Christian, “civilized” living but left graduates “in between” two cultures.
 One wrote after his inspection of Red Deer in 1903, “The attempt to civilize our Indians by breaking up the ties of home and alienating them from their natural associations has proved a general failure, and accounts for the fact that in many instances ex-pupils of the school on returning to the reserves are found by the agents to be intractable and unsettled, scorning in a measure their Indian connections, yet quite unable to think or live like white men.”
 Instead of seeing the community’s indifference as a form of resistance to imposed schooling, the Indian Agent of the Blackfoot reserve concluded that industrial schools fostered dependency: “They become mere machines, and, like a clock that is run down, they simply lie around and wait until some one comes along and winds them up again.”
 He also argued that boarding schools on the reserves were more practical and less expensive.